Overview

 Program Operations

-How do FI accelerators operate during the pandemic?
+How do FI accelerators operate - virtual vs in-person?

-A: To keep people safe all FI accelerators globally are running the program 100% online.
-Local Leaders will run Recruiting Events and Program Sessions virtually using tools (Zoom) and formats provided by the FI HQ team, receiving full support by or Marketing, Operations and Admissions teams.
-We plan to go back to a hybrid format at some point when it's safe.
+A: FI accelerators globally are running the program 100% online with a few exceptions of in-person programs.
+Local Leaders will run Recruiting Events and Program Sessions virtually using tools (Zoom) and formats provided by the FI HQ team, receiving full support by our Marketing, Operations and Admissions teams.

 Do I need to set-up a local company to operate an FI Accelerator?